MediaComem/comem-travel-log-ionic-setup/README.md

 * To inject the Ionic application (`App` from the `ionic-angular` package), which will allow you to set the root page and thereby clear the navigation stack.
-* To add a `logOut` method to the `CreateIssuePage` component, since it's what we call in its HTML template above.
+* To add a `logOut` method to the `CreateTripPage` component, since it's what we call in its HTML template above.
 * To inject `AuthProvider` and use its `logOut` method.

-After doing all that, your `CreateIssuePage` component should look something like this:
+After doing all that, your `CreateTripPage` component should look something like this:

 ```ts
 // Other imports...